disarm-platform/dhis2-integration/2020-disarm-api/README.md

 ## Getting DHIS2 running

 What worked for us: use the Docker instances, with the `docker-compose.yml`.

-See [Running DHIS2 locally](#Running-DHIS2-locally) for our notes on running a local DHIS2-Live instance.
+See below ([Running DHIS2 locally](#Running-DHIS2-locally)) for our notes on running a local DHIS2-Live instance.

 ## Configure DHIS2 instance